puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_template_erb.md

 <% end -%>
 ~~~

-An ERB template looks like a plain text document interspersed with tags containing Ruby code.
+An ERB template looks like a plain-text document interspersed with tags containing Ruby code.
 When evaluated, this tagged code can modify text in the template.

-Puppet passes data to templates via special objects and variables, which you can use in the tagged Ruby code to control the template's output.
+Puppet passes data to templates via special objects and variables, which you can use in the tagged Ruby code to control the templates' output.

 ## Tags